 Other planners are looking for new ways to structure their fees.
 Jonathan McQuade, a fee-only CFP in Austin, Texas, charges separately for financial planning and investment management.
 For planning, he charges a fixed fee that ranges from $150 to $500 a month.
 For investment management, he charges 0.75% of assets.
 McQuade says his system emphasizes the value of overall financial planning, which he says is often treated as an afterthought to portfolio management.

 As hybrid financial services proliferate, advisers who fail to offer comprehensive financial advice at a competitive price risk losing business.
-After working with a traditional adviser for more than a decade, Ken Chin-Purcell, 57, decided to move his money to Personal Capital, a hybrid service that combines digital financial tools with human advisers.
-Personal Capital matches investors with one of about a dozen portfolio strategies, which may include a mix of individual U.S. stocks plus exchange-traded funds for fixed-income and alternative investments.
-Chin-Purcell pays Personal Capital less than 1% of assets managed, compared with 1.3% for his previous adviser, and he has access to a dedicated CFP.
+After working with a traditional adviser for more than a decade, Ken Chin-Purcell, 57, decided to move his money to Empower, a hybrid service that combines digital financial tools with human advisers.
+Empower matches investors with one of about a dozen portfolio strategies, which may include a mix of individual U.S. stocks plus exchange-traded funds for fixed-income and alternative investments.
+Chin-Purcell pays Empower less than 1% of assets managed, compared with 1.3% for his previous adviser, and he has access to a dedicated CFP.
 They talk on the phone every two weeks or so.

 To help you decide what kind of financial advice is best for you, we've come up with options for three hypothetical clients at three different stages of life: